novrion/GYAR/README.md

 Using C++ **high resolution clock**, the execution time to search **60** different chess positions of three types at depth **4** was measured **100** times per engine\
 Standard deviations, average execution times, and relative differences were calculated for each executed position\
 For each type of position and each engine, average relative differences and average standard deviations were calculated\
-The final relative differences and standard deviations for each engine are displayed above\
+The final relative differences in execution speed and standard deviations for each engine are displayed above\
 All tests were executed on the same machine using at least 99.5% of the CPU.
 More technical specifications are found in **technical-specification**\
 \
 Positions: **20** normal, **20** tactic, **20** end game\